 1. Authoritative nameservers are elsewhere

-Your registrar’s nameservers (ns1.yourregistrar.com) aren’t the ones queried by the world.
-The world queries Cloudflare’s or whoever you set up months ago.
-Registrar panel edits do nothing.
+Your registrar’s nameservers (ns1.yourregistrar.com) are not the ones the world queries.
+The world queries Cloudflare, Vercel DNS, Route 53, or whatever you delegated to months ago.
+Registrar-panel edits do nothing because that panel is no longer authoritative.

 How to spot it:

-2. Old A / CNAME records still present alongside new
+2. Old A / CNAME records still present alongside the new one

 How to spot it:

-If ;; ANSWER SECTION: has 2+ A records pointing to different IPs, you have stale records.
+If the ;; ANSWER SECTION: lists two or more A records pointing to different IPs, you have a stale record to delete.

-6. CDN proxy in front, pointing to old origin
+6. A CDN proxy is in front, pointing at the old origin

 Shortest path to fix